axlrose023/external-projects-and-tasks/README.md

 ## Migration Notes

-This repository was created by consolidating multiple personal projects and test tasks:
+This repository was created by consolidating multiple external projects and tasks:
 - FetchWeather
 - DatasetHandler
 - CVProject